Scoring kings Klose, Mueller eye more German goals

 "The only thing that matters to me is that the team is successful and we’ll finally be able to lift the damn thing on Sunday," Klose told reporters on Thursday.

-"I'm just savouring every moment that I’m on the pitch,” added the 36-year-old, who has started Germany’s last two games after playing a reserve role before that.
+"I'm just savoring every moment that I’m on the pitch,” added the 36-year-old, who has started Germany’s last two games after playing a reserve role before that.

 "I'm soaking up all the emotions.
 Those are my special moments."